shipuicom/core/documents/editor-handover.md

   moving re-prices every unmeasured block at once → padding moves → content shifts under a fixed scrollTop → window oscillates.
 The average locks after 32 measurements (`ESTIMATE_LOCK_AFTER`); measured heights stay live.
-  Scroll-anchor compensation (prepend case) skips sub-pixel shifts, or it feeds back through the scroll event.
+  Scroll-anchor compensation runs on EVERY window reconciliation (anchor = first surviving block, or the scroll-chosen one on a rebuild) — prepends only was not enough: a long jump into unmeasured varied-height content re-prices the estimate mid-update and used to strand the viewport on blank spacer.
+Sub-pixel shifts are skipped, or the adjustment feeds back through the scroll event.
+Measuring is skipped for surfaces narrower than 60px (hidden tabs measure nonsense the estimate would lock onto).
 - **Position-space skew inside containers**: the Fenwick counts a container's closing token before its children; tree space puts it after. `pointAt`/ `flatPosAt` correct by `depth`.
 Raw `posToRow`/`startOf` arithmetic inside